donnatchris/miniRT-42/README.md

 	./minirt <scene_file.rt>

-for exemple you can use the Uranus_Neptune_Jupiter_Venus.rt file in the scenes/valid_scenes directory
+for exemple you can use the mix.rt file in the scenes/mandatory_scenes directory

-	./minirt scenes/valid_scenes/Uranus_Neptune_Jupiter_Venus.rt
+	./minirt scenes/mandatory_scenes/Uranus_Neptune_Jupiter_Venus.rt

+ compile the bonus program and suppress the .o files:

+	make bonus && make clean

- execute the program with valgrind excluding readline() leaks:
+execute the bonus program with a file.rt (representing a scene) as argument

-	make val
+	./minirt_bonus <scene_file.rt>

+for exemple you can use the Earth_Mars_Jupiter.rt file in the scenes/bonus_scenes directory

+	./minirt scenes/bonus_scenes/Earth_Mars_Jupiter.rt

 ## ARCHITECTURE: